Closing the category of finitely presented functors under images made constructive: The abelian case

 How to read this diagram: the solid arrow pointing down right is the kernel embedding, the solid arrow pointing up right is a test morphism for the universal property of the kernel, and the dashed arrow pointing straight up is the morphism induced by the universal property.
 The biased weak pullback diagram needed in this construction looks as follows:

 Note that $\zeta$ is simply a witness for the composition $\overline{\tau}\cdot \overline{\alpha}$ being zero. \end{construction} \begin{proof}[Correctness of the construction] To shorten notation we denote the candidate for the kernel object by $\widehat{K}$.
-Any syzygy witness of a $\sigma \in \SyzC( \widehat{K} )$ can also be used as a syzygy witness of $\sigma \cdot \pi(\rho_B, \alpha \cdot \gamma_B)$ in $\SyzC(A \stackrel{\gamma_A}{\longrightarrow}\Omega_A \stackrel{\rho_A}{\longleftarrow} R_A)$.
+Any syzygy witness of a $\sigma \in \SyzC( \widehat{K} )$ can also be used as a syzygy witness of $\sigma \cdot \pi(\alpha \cdot \gamma_B, \rho_B)$ in $\SyzC(A \stackrel{\gamma_A}{\longrightarrow}\Omega_A \stackrel{\rho_A}{\longleftarrow} R_A)$.
 Thus, the well-definedness property of the kernel embedding holds.

 Furthermore, we can take $\omega$ as a witness for the composition of the kernel embedding with $\overline{\alpha}$ being zero.
-Moreover, the kernel embedding is a mono by the same argument that we used in the proof of Construction \ref{construction:epi_mono_factorization} to show that the second morphism in the epi-mono factorization is a mono.
+Moreover, the kernel embedding is a mono by Lemma \ref{lemma:decide_mono}.

 Next, let $\sigma \in \SyzC(T \stackrel{\gamma_T}{\longrightarrow} \Omega_T \stackrel{\rho_T}{\longleftarrow} R_T)$.
-Then $\sigma \cdot \tau \in \SyzC(A \stackrel{\gamma_A}{\longrightarrow}\Omega_A \stackrel{\rho_A}{\longleftarrow} R_A)$, and since $\tau = u(\tau) \cdot \pi( \rho_B, \alpha \cdot \gamma_B )$, it follows that $\sigma \cdot u(\tau) \in \SyzC( \widehat{K} )$.
+Then $\sigma \cdot \tau \in \SyzC(A \stackrel{\gamma_A}{\longrightarrow}\Omega_A \stackrel{\rho_A}{\longleftarrow} R_A)$, and since $\tau = u(\tau) \cdot \pi( \alpha \cdot \gamma_B, \rho_B )$, it follows that $\sigma \cdot u(\tau) \in \SyzC( \widehat{K} )$.
 Thus, the well-definedness property of the kernel induced morphism holds.

-Last, the commutativity of the triangle in the kernel diagram already holds in $\ACIC( \PC )$. \end{proof} Note that at no point in this proof, we needed commutativity of the lower triangle in the biased weak pullback diagram.
+Last, the commutativity of the triangle in the kernel diagram already holds in $\ACIC( \PC )$. \end{proof} Note that at no point in this proof did we need commutativity of the lower triangle in the biased weak pullback diagram.
 This justifies our introduction of the concept of a biased weak pullback.